 - Concussion Management Plan

 - NCAA Concussion Fact Sheet: Coaches

-- NCAA Video: Concussions - Don't Hide It, Report It, Take Time to Recover This link provides over 15 educational resources provided by the NCAA.
+- NCAA Video: Concussions - Don't Hide It, Report It, Take Time to Recover.
+This link provides more than 15 educational resources provided by the NCAA.
 The actual video is on the right side of the page.

 A few documentaries that illustrate the dangers of concussions in sports are recommended viewing for our student-athletes:

 - Head Games by Steve James (2012), available on DVD, Hulu, Netflix, etc.

 - Head Games: The Global Concussion Crisis by Steve James (2014)

 - PBS Frontline video - League of Denial: The NFL's Concussion Crisis (2013)